mbernste/mbernste.github.io/_posts/2022-04-10-functional_derivatives.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/derivative.png" alt="drawing" width="550"/></center>

-In this schematic, we depict the $h$ getting smaller and smaller.
+In this schematic, we depict the value of $h$ getting smaller and smaller.
 As it does, the slope of the line approaches that of the line that is tangential to $g$ at x.
+This slope is the derivative $\frac{dg(x)}{dx}$.

 ### Partial derivatives